 Excessive Absences or Truant - A student is considered truant or excessively absent when he/she has had at least five (5) unexcused absences within a calendar month or 10 unexcused absences within a 90 calendar day period.
-The student may be exhibiting a pattern of nonattendance, and this may be considered excessive.
-Students who demonstrate truancy may forfeit their rights to attend Grad Bash, prom, field trips or other extracurricular activities.
+The student may be exhibiting a pattern of nonattendance (truancy), and this may be considered excessive.
+Students who demonstrate truancy will forfeit their rights to attend Grad Bash, prom, field trips or other extracurricular activities.
 The student may be referred to the school's Student Support Team to determine if early patterns of truancy are developing.
-If it is determined that an early pattern of truancy is developing; regardless of whether the absences are excused or unexcused, a meeting with the parent/guardian shall be scheduled to identify potential remedies.
+If it is determined that an early pattern of truancy is developing, regardless of whether the absences are excused or unexcused, a meeting with the parent/guardian shall be scheduled to identify potential remedies.
 If absences continue to be a concern, despite intervention attempts, the school may make a recommendation for filing a truancy petition. (§§1003.26 and 984.141, Florida Statutes)

 Habitual Truant - A student is considered habitually truant when he/she has 15 unexcused absences within 90 calendar days with or without the knowledge or consent of the parent/guardian (§1003.01, Florida Statutes).
 Accumulated tardies and early check outs shall be considered unexcused absences.
-At the high school level or at a 6-12 combination school, seven (7) unexcused tardies, missed periods, or early checkouts will equal one unexcused absence for the purpose of defining a habitual truant.
+At the high school level or at a 6-12 combination school, six (6)) unexcused tardies, missed periods, or early checkouts will equal one unexcused absence for the purpose of defining a habitual truant.
 At the middle school level, six unexcused tardies or early checkouts will equal one unexcused absence for the purpose of defining a habitual truant.
 At the elementary school level, four unexcused tardies or early checkouts will equal one unexcused absence for the purpose of defining a habitual truant.
 Legal actions, including possible criminal charges, will be pursued when the parent/guardian ignores school attendance requirements.
 The Superintendent must provide the Department of Highway and Motor Vehicles (DHMV) with the name of each habitually truant student, age 14-18.
 The DHMV may not issue a driver's license or learner's permit to and shall suspend any previously issued license of any student who is habitually truant (§322.091, Florida Statutes).
 Families receiving public assistance for a student through the State of Florida WAGES program may have that assistance withdrawn if the student is classified as a habitual truant.

-Authorized Student Sign Out - Students may not leave or be signed out from a school campus without the presence of an adult who is listed as the parent or guardian of record or an adult who is listed as an emergency contact on the Annual Student Contact Form.
-A photo ID is required from the adult listed on the Annual Student Contact Form who is requesting the release of the student to his/her custody.
+Authorized Student Sign Out - Students may not leave or be signed out from a school campus without the presence of an adult who is listed as being authorized to check the student out in the FOCUS Parent Portal.
+A photo ID is required from the adult listed who is requesting the release of the student to his/her custody.
 Students who drive to school at BHS and SHS may not be released or signed out prior to the end of the regular school day over the phone by a parent, guardian, or other individual without the authorization of the principal/designee in emergency situations or circumstances that warrant leaving school campus without the presence of a parent, guardian, or other authorized individual.
 The principal is the final authority in determining if a student has permission to leave campus in the absence of the parent.